 The circumstances of the scene in which you are putting on your shoes or making dinner will affect the how of what you are doing but that is another topic for discussion.
 Right now, I only want you to be aware of the focusing on the doing of something in order for you to alleviate any sort of nerves that creep up on you.
 The concentrating on the doing of something will help remove the concentration on your nerves.

 Concentration and relaxation do go hand in hand.
 Give yourself a few moments of conscientious breathing, sort of like a small dose of meditation.
 Breathe in deeply and exhale slowly, combined with some minor physical stretching, all done within 5 minutes time and you are good to go.
 That’s all you need to do.
 Don’t get caught up in spending hours of burning your energy in order to relax because by the time you get to perform your monologue, you are reaching at straws.
 Keep it simple and targeted.
 A few minutes of breathing and loosening up will suffice to give you some calm and focus.

-Monologue Breakdown, Concentration and Relaxation.
-Having just those three elements will help you do what you need to do as an actor, without getting in your own way.
+Monologue fear is never easy but by considering some of the suggestions written about in this article, you may find clarity.
+Using any one of the three elements discussed may help you do what you need to do as an actor, without getting in your own way.